 - Weight loss

 There may be ongoing episodes of psychosis, severe craving, and anhedonia (the inability to feel pleasure or happiness).
 Treating crystal meth dependence can be challenging.
 It’s often difficult to get sufferers to willingly admit themselves for treatment.
-No pharmacological therapy has yet shown to be effective for treating methamphetamine dependence.
-(2) Typical treatments are offering patients tangible rewards to lead to stop them from using and therefore, the mainstays of treatment are contingency management and talk therapy.
+Currently, there is no pharmacological therapy that is effective for treating methamphetamine dependence.
+Typical treatments are offering patients tangible rewards to lead to stop them from using and therefore, the mainstays of treatment are contingency management and talk therapy.
 Treating psychological symptoms and participation in lifelong recovery programs, such as Narcotics Anonymous often proves the best route.

 Crystal meth is illegal, addictive, and incredibly dangerous.

 Dependence is a serious worldwide public health problem with major medical, psychiatric, financial, and legal consequences.
-Recovery is about you.
+The dangers of crystal meth are quite real, but there are options for recovery out there.
 There is help available.
 Harmony Oaks can provide the tools necessary to treat the addiction and help improve the quality of life.
 Contact us at (423) 708-4961.